davidtimovski/personal-assistant/README.md

 * Archive unused lists
 * Easily create multiple tasks from text

-#### Cooking Assistant
-* Create recipes
-* Share recipes with other users
-    * Get notifications in shared recipes
-* Send recipes to other users
-* Link ingredients to tasks in To Do Assistant and see whether you have the required ingredients to prepare a meal
-* See the nutrition and cost of recipes
-* Create a dietary profile and track your daily nutrient intake

 #### Accountant
 * Create expense categories
 * Make deposits and withdrawals